SOS Children's Village Esmeraldas

 Tourism also has some negative effects: in some cases tourists consume drugs and there are incidences of sexual violence, trafficking and women being forced into commercial sexual exploitation.

-These aspects have a devastating effect on the safety of children, especially in poor families, where the lure of easy money puts many at risk of becoming entangled in dangerous activities.
+These aspects have a devastating effect on the safety of children, especially in under pressured families, where the lure of easy money puts many at risk of becoming entangled in dangerous activities.

 Many families suffered further due to the earthquake in 2016.
 In April a 7.8 magnitude earthquake caused devastation in the area.
 Many homes and other buildings collapsed and families had to be moved into emergency shelters and provided with assistance.